 Major conferences inevitably generate a plethora of documents.
 Corporate responsibility events seems particularly prone to this trend, so it should be no surprise that the gathering of around a thousand of the great and the good at the United Nations Global Compact Leaders Summit in Geneva earlier this month witnessed the launch of a daunting set of proclamations, new initiatives and reports.

-General Electric's financial arm, GE Money, released a credit card designed to offset the effects of greenhouse gases by
+General Electric's financial arm, GE Money, released a credit card designed to offset the effects of greenhouse gases by allowing consumers to all